Tiebreaker Rules and Scoring System at the 2022 US Open

-Tiebreaker rules and scoring system at the 2022 US Open originally appeared on NBC Sports Chicago
+Tiebreaker rules and scoring system at the 2022 US Open originally appeared on NBC Sports Washington

 The 2022 U.S. Open is officially underway and intense tennis action is set to hit the Billie Jean King National Tennis Center.